Gustra/tiny-dash/docs/User-guide.md

 [![Space example](images/space.png)](shots/space-160x120.config)

-If can also be used to create some space between rows by setting the height slightly more than the rest of the indicators on the row.
-Note that if the width it zero then the value must be quoted, so that it is not interpreted as a hexadecimal value by YAML.
+It can also be used to create some space between rows by setting the height slightly more than the rest of the indicators on the row.
+Note that if the width is zero then the value must be quoted to prevent it from being interpreted as a hexadecimal value by [YAML][yml].

 ```
 - defaults: